Development of a replication competent murine norovirus reporter system

 Abstract

 Caliciviruses are significant agricultural and human pathogens that are poorly understood due to the dearth of molecular tools, including reporter systems.
-We report the development of a stable, faithful, and robust luciferase-based reporter system for a model calicivirus, murine norovirus (MNoV).
+We report the development of a robust luciferase-based reporter system for a model calicivirus, murine norovirus (MNoV).
 Genetic insertion of a HiBiT tag, an 11 amino acid fragment of nanolucifersase, at the junction of the nonstructural proteins NS4 and NS5 yields infectious virus.
-The resultant MNoV-HiBiT produces robust signal that is detected early in infection and occurs only in cells susceptible to MNoV infection.
-As proof of principle, we used this tool to characterize two unappreciated host directed anti-MNoV compounds.
+The resultant MNoV-HiBiT produces a robust signal that is detected early in infection and occurs only in cells susceptible to MNoV infection.
+The MNoV-HiBiT reporter is effective at monitoring acute infection in STAT1 deficient mice.
+Furthermore, we used this tool to characterize two unappreciated host directed anti-MNoV compounds.
 The use of the MNoV-HiBiT virus enables new mechanistic studies by a rapid and quantitative means of measuring MNoV replication.
-Furthermore, the HiBiT insertion strategy we describe may be useful for the generation of other calicivirus reporters.
+The HiBiT insertion strategy we describe may be useful for the generation of other calicivirus reporters.

 Article activity feed